Egan Company

 • Fire and Life Safety Systems: Commercial buildings incorporate fire alarm systems, emergency lighting, exit signs, and other life safety measures.
 These systems must be integrated into the electrical infrastructure to ensure the safety of occupants during emergencies.

 Distinctions between industrial and commercial electrical systems is crucial for electrical engineers, contractors, and facility managers, as it enables them to design, install, and maintain electrical infrastructure tailored to the unique demands of each sector.
-At Egan, leading electricians have worked on thousands of electrical construction projects.
+At Egan, leading electricians have worked on thousands of electrical construction projects throughout the Twin Cities metro area, Rochester and Southern Minnesota, as well as Northern Minnesota.
 Whether your requirements entail low voltage solutions or solar engineering, procurement, and construction (EPC) services, we proudly stand as the preferred contractor for your needs.